KhaosCoder/LeetTrain/README.md

 # LeetTrain
-LeetCode training in python, javascript/typescript, ruby and C#
+LeetCode training in python, javascript/typescript and ruby